An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: The KL-based convergence analysis

-From Proposition \ref{prop-klexpo}, we see that if the objective function $F$ defined in \eqref{defFun} is a KL function with an exponent $\theta_F$, then the auxiliary function $\Phi_{\tau}$ defined in \eqref{defpofun} with any $\tau>1$ is also a KL function with an exponent $\theta_{\tau}:=\max\left\{\theta_F,\,\frac{\tau-1}{\tau}\right\}$.
-This connection provides valuable insight into how the KL exponent of the original function $F$ influences the convergence rate of our algorithm.
-Understanding this relationship not only strengthens the theoretical foundation of our analysis but also clarifies how the choice of $\tau$ influences the rate at which the sequence $\{\bm{x}^k\}$ converges.
-Specifically, leveraging this connection, we can apply Theorem \ref{thm-convrate} with a suitable choice of $\tau$ to directly establish the convergence rate of our iVPGSA based on the KL exponent of $F$.
-This result highlights the flexibility of our framework in adapting to different KL exponents and potentially provides a novel and systematic way to derive precise convergence rate for an inexact algorithm.
+From Proposition \ref{prop-klexpo}, we see that if the objective function $F$ defined in \eqref{defFun} is a KL function with exponent $\theta_F$, then, for any $\tau>1$, the auxiliary function $\Phi_{\tau}$ defined in \eqref{defpofun} is also a KL function with exponent $\theta_{\tau}:=\max\left\{\theta_F,\,\frac{\tau-1}{\tau}\right\}$.
+This result establishes an explicit connection between the KL geometries of the original objective $F$ and the auxiliary function $\Phi_{\tau}$.
+Building on this connection, we can choose $\tau$ appropriately and apply Theorem \ref{thm-convrate} to derive convergence-rate estimates for the iVPGSA directly in terms of the classical KL exponent $\theta_F$ of $F$.